MontiCore/monticore/docs/BestPractices.md

   * Disadvantage: the designer of `A` explicitly has to design the *hole* `X` and add it it into the production.
 * Overriding (empty) nonterminal in the super-grammar
-  * Use a normal nonterminal `X` and overide it in a sub-grammar.
+  * Use a normal nonterminal `X` and override it in a sub-grammar.
   ```
   component grammar A {
     X = "";